-The Explorer Traffic Engineering (Explorer TE) application is an example of the intelligent, software-controlled orchestration capabilities that can be achieved with the Blue Planet Route Optimization and Assurance (ROA) product.
+The Explorer Traffic Engineering (Explorer TE) application is an example of the intelligent, software-controlled orchestration capabilities that can be achieved with the Blue Planet Route Optimization and Analysis (ROA) product.

 Explorer TE leverages ROA’s rich IP/MPLS network telemetry and analytics to automate the difficult and time-consuming task of balancing network loads.
 It does this by creating Resource Reservation Protocol (RSVP-TE) or Segment Routing (SR-TE) tunnels to shift traffic from heavily-congested links to lightly-used links.
 This results in better overall use of network resources and smoother service delivery.
 The TE application taps into several components of ROA, including real-time IGP and BGP routing telemetry, traffic matrices, a policy-based path computation and optimization engine, to provision new traffic engineering tunnels via Blue Planet Multi-Domain Service Orchestration (MDSO) or any third-party SDN controller.
 It accesses these components via open RESTful APIs.